How Credit Scoring Came into Being

 Early on, each company had its own credit-scoring formula, tailored to the amount of risk it wanted to take, its history with various types of borrowers, and the kind of people it attracted as customers.
 The factors that fed into the formula varied, but many took into account the applicant’s income, occupation, length of time with an employer, length of time at an address, and some of the information available on his or her credit report, such as the longest time that a payment was ever overdue.

 These calculations took place behind the scenes, invisible to the consumer and understood by a relatively small number of experts and loan executives.

 The cost to develop and implement these custom formulas was—and still is—considerable.
 It was not unusual to spend $100,000 or more and take 12 months just to set one up.
 In addition, not every creditor had a big enough database to work with, especially if the company wanted to branch out into a new line of lending.
 A credit card lender that wanted to start offering car loans, for example, might find that its database couldn’t adequately predict risk in vehicle lending.

-Instead of basing its calculations on any single lender’s experience, this type of scoring factored in the behavior of literally millions of borrowers.
+Instead of basing their calculations on any single lender’s experience, this type of scoring factored in the behavior of literally millions of borrowers.
 The model looked for patterns of behavior that indicated a borrower might default, as well as patterns that indicated a borrower was likely to pay as agreed.
 The score evaluated the consumer’s history of paying bills, the number and type of credit accounts, how much available credit the customer was using, and other factors.